tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 The Tango workshop at ICALEPCS 2019 will provide an introduction to HDB++.
 Sergi and Reynald will share a 1 hour slot to present the HDB++ concepts and tools.
-The agenda of workshop is available at https://indico.esrf.fr/indico/event/34
+The agenda of the workshop is available at https://indico.esrf.fr/indico/event/34

 ### Benchmarking